alphagov/govuk-rfcs/violation-of-srp-and-the-open-closed-principle.md

 ## Proposal

-I have seen this problem before and solved almost this exact problem in my previous role.
+I have seen this problem before and solved a similar problem in my last role.

 It tends to arise because it is the easiest thing to do at the time, but it quickly leads you into trouble as the system grows in complexity.